rehierl/abstract-properties/05-3-tree-traversal/1-1-tag-squence.md

 <!-- ======================================================================= -->
 ## the tag sequence of a document tree

-A document tree can be serialized in to a character-based sequence of tags, if the enter- and exit-events are used to produce start- and end-tags as roughly outlined below.
+A document tree can be serialized in to a character-based sequence of strings, if the enter- and exit-events are used to produce start-tags `<$name $attribs>` and end-tags `<$name>` as roughly outlined below.

 ```
 tagSequenceOf(root) being